NU-DSS-The-Dapper-Squirrels/DSS-CPDP-The-Dapper-Squirrels/checkpoint-1/README.md

 ## Queries

-### What is the TOP5 richest and lowest neighborhoods?
+### What are the TOP5 richest and lowest neighborhoods?
 **SOME INSTRUCTION HERE e.g: Run question1.sql or copy and paste the queries below**